 The square itself has a range of traditional tavernas’ around it.
 On the day we visited, we ate at Pardalo Katsiki, a traditional taverna with square and indoor seating and age old recipes.
 It’s a popular place and in high season, booking might be advisable.

 I enjoyed my moussaka and afterwards, to sit at Rania’s to enjoy a dessert.
 It’s definitely a way to enjoy the gastronomy of Lefkada island and a change from the fish along the coast.

-Have you visited Lefkada or a Greek island and experience a dish that you particularly enjoyed?
+Have you visited Lefkada or a Greek island and experienced a dish that you particularly enjoyed?
 Do share in the comments.

 Featured image © RitaE from Pixabay

 PIN for later